Raine syndrome: Genetics

 Raine syndrome appears to be an autosomal recessive disease.
 There are reports of recurrence in children born of the same parents, and an increased occurrence in children of closely related, genetically similar parents.
 Individuals with Raine syndrome were either homozygous or compound heterozygous for the mutation of FAM20C.
-Also observed have been nonsynonomous mutation and splice-site changes (Simpson et al. 2007).
+Also observed have been nonsynonymous mutation and splice-site changes (Simpson et al. 2007).

 FAM20C, located on chromosome 7p22.3, is an important molecule in bone development.
 Studies in mice have demonstrated its importance in the mineralization of bones in teeth in early development (OMIM, Simpson et al. 2007, Wang et al. 2010).
-FAM20C stands for “family with sequence similarity 20, member C.” It is also commonly referred to as DMP-4.
+FAM20C stands for "family with sequence similarity 20, member C." It is also commonly referred to as DMP-4.
 It is a Golgi-enriched fraction casein kinase and an extracellular serine/threonine protein kinase.
 It is 107,743 bases long, with 10 exons and 584 amino acids (Weizmann Institute of Science).